-If you’ll stay at a hotel or campground, use a website like GoPetFriendly.com to find the best options.
+If you’re planning to stay at a hotel or campground, use a website like GoPetFriendly to find the best options.
 Ask about breed and weight restrictions and any additional pet fees.
-When you make your selection, print out the name, address, phone number, and driving directions to each location and keep them in your emergency kit.
+When you make your selections, print out the name, address, phone number, and driving directions to each location and keep them in your emergency kit.

 It takes time to make sure you’re prepared for an emergency evacuation with pets.
-But a little advance planning can save you a lot of stress and heartache in an emergency.
+But a little advance planning can save you a lot of stress and heartache if the need arises.
 Know yourself, know your pets, and make sure you have a plan to keep everyone safe and happy!

 GoPetFriendly.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.
 As an Amazon Associate, the owner of this site earns a commission from qualifying purchases.